The Loaf Cake I Bake When I Want Bright Citrus Without the Pucker

-Once the loaf cools, it gets finished with a simple orange glaze.
-It’s thin, glossy, and just sweet enough to highlight the citrus without turning the cake into dessert-only territory.
-The glaze settles into the cracks on top and adds a little extra moisture, which makes the loaf even better the next day—if it lasts that long!
+The glaze is thin, glossy, and just sweet enough to highlight the citrus without pushing this into full dessert territory.
+It settles into the cracks on top and adds a little extra moisture — which somehow makes the loaf even better the next day.

 Ingredients